Travis, Staten Island: Facilities

 The 1980s saw an expansion of commercial development along the West Shore Expressway, including a giant UA Movie and Bowling Complex; that complex no longer houses a movie theater.
+The 5,000-seat Phil Esposito Sports and Entertainment Center, which would have served as the home of the New York Slapshots hockey team beginning in the 1985–1986 season, was planned for a site adjacent to the Courts of Appeal Racquetball and Tennis Club, but the arena was never built.
 The West Shore Plaza was also built in this area, with the island's only Burlington Coat Factory as the anchor store (before this, it was a flea market, Bradlee's Store and Caldor).
 Also part of this expansion was a large industrial park called the Teleport, located at the eastern edge of Travis.
 It houses mostly companies engaged in the Internet and telecommunications industries.
 The service roads of the West Shore Expressway are also the site of retail and other businesses.

 Travis is home to FDNY Squad Company 8, which also houses a spare fire engine and Brush Fire Unit 4.
 Also protecting Travis is one of the last volunteer fire houses in the city, and second on Staten Island, Oceanic H&L Company No. 1.
 Oceanic was formed in 1881, making it one of the oldest volunteer fire houses in the country.
 The fire house itself was located on the other side of town and moved down Victory Boulevard by horse to where it is today.

 The building of the UA movie theater complex has changed Travis dramatically over the last decade.
 Traffic patterns have changed along with new development of homes.
 Many of the older homes that sat on large plots of land are being torn down and replaced with new row homes.
 Even with this building boom, Travis has retained many of the characteristics that made it the last frontier on Staten Island.
 Still standing is the old Tennyson's Confectionery.
 It now is a balloon and party store, but this once held a penny candy store that was operational for almost one hundred years.
 It is located across from the Oceanic Hook and Ladder firehouse and was a popular hangout for the locals and firemen.
 Owned by "Snappy" Ed Tennyson, called that because he moved so slowly, it was handed down to his son-in-law, Robert Minto, Jr., who ran the store just about up to his death in 1986.